 On 22nd September raids, were launched against the Popular Front of India (PFI) organization in a nationwide search operation linked to anti-terror activities.

-In a follow-up of those raids, the crackdown against PFI continued with new arrests made on Tuesday by the multi-agency operation headed by National Investigation Agency (NIA).
+In a follow-up of those raids, the crackdown against PFI continued with new arrests made on Tuesday by the multi-agency operation headed by the National Investigation Agency (NIA).
 In this context, is it important to note what PFI is and why it may be a rogue organization.

 The anti-terror operation, termed ‘Operation Octopus’ by the NIA, is being described as the largest ever, involving searches across ten states and arrests of over 250.
 The crackdown is against those purportedly involved in terror funding, organising training camps, and indoctrinating people to enlist in banned organisations.